Policy Number: V-1.00(G)

 Excused absences do not alter the academic requirements for the course.
 Students are responsible for information and material missed on the day of absence.
 Students are within reason entitled to receive any materials provided to the class during the absence.
 Students are responsible for making provision to determine what course material they have missed and for completing required exercises in a timely manner.

-Events that justify an excused absence include religious observances; mandatory military obligation; illness of the student or illness of an immediate family member; participation in university activities at the request of university authorities; and compelling circumstances beyond the student’s control (e.g., death in the family, required court appearance).
+Events that justify an excused absence include religious observances; mandatory military obligation; physical or mental health conditions of the student or an immediate family member; participation in university activities at the request of university authorities; and compelling circumstances beyond the student’s control (e.g., death in the family, required court appearance).
 Absences stemming from work duties other than military obligation (e.g., unexpected changes in shift assignments) and traffic/transit problems do not typically qualify for excused absence.

 II.
 Notification and Documentation